twitter/communitynotes/content/ranking-notes.md

 This ranking mechanism is subject to continuous development and improvement with the aim that Community Notes consistently identifies notes that are found helpful to people from a wide variety of perspectives.

-During the pilot phase, rating statuses are only computed at periodic intervals, so there is a time delay from when a note meets the Helpful / Not Helpful criteria and when that designation appears on the Community Notes site.
+Rating statuses are only computed at periodic intervals, so there is a time delay from when a note meets the Helpful / Not Helpful criteria and when that designation appears on the Community Notes site.
 This delay allows Community Notes to collect a set of independent ratings from people who haven’t yet been influenced by seeing status annotations on certain notes.

 ## Helpful Rating Mapping